What are the reasons that thrive you to open a coworking space?

 The business model

 Design and tailor the business model according to your goals and needs.
-A coworking space must have an innovative business model to ensure it’s sustainable.
+The coworking model is based on the idea of space as a service, which can make the model innovative and ensure it’s sustainable.
 If you are only focusing on selling memberships, it’s advisable to run it as a complementary activity to your main business or pitch your coworking as a premium space and charge your target market high membership fees for your services.

 Some examples of spaces in Barcelona with different business models are: